My Number Card: Individual Number and My Number Card

 Beginning in 2015 the Japanese government started to make significant steps in overseeing Japan's transformation to a digital economy, and established a new government office titled the Minister for Digital Transformation.
 Under this new cabinet, the Japanese government started to phase out the Basic Resident Registers Network system's 11-digits identity codes, in order to establish a new modern system of unique 12-digits codes, called the Individual Number (個人番号, kojin bangō).
 These codes were issued to all Japanese citizens and foreign residents in a unsolicited manner.
 To advertise the system's introduction, the Government of Japan hired actress Aya Ueto and created a mascot character named "Maina-chan".

 Beginning in March 2021, the Japanese government began to issue My Number Cards embedded with IC chips that can double as health insurance cards.
 These cards can be read by card readers, and in conjunction with facial recognition, give facial medical care providers instant access to patients' past health checkup results and prescription drug history.
 They are accepted at all medical institutions, and separate health insurance cards will no longer be issued as of December 2024.

 The rate of uptake for the cards in Japan was around 25% in March 2021 and 40% as of October 2021.
 The government aimed to have almost all residents obtain the card by March 2023.

 In May 2023, an Android app became available allowing people to use their phone instead of their My Number Card.
 This later evolved into a plan to support My Number Cards in Google Wallet.
 The launch of this feature is planned for 2026.
 In June 2025, it became possible to add My Number cards to Apple Wallet on iOS.
+In June 2026, the Japanese government introduced the integration of "Tokutei Zairyū Card" (特定在留カード / Specified Residence Card) with the My Number Card for mid-to-long-term foreign residents registered on the Basic Resident Register.
+Under this voluntary framework, the Immigration Services Agency allows eligible residents to consolidate the administrative functions of the Residence Card and My Number Card into a single IC card.